huaweicloud/terraform-provider-huaweicloud/docs/resources/mpc_transcoding_template_group.md

   + **3**: VIDEO_PRESET_NORMAL

   The default value is 1.

-* `max_reference_frames` - (Optional, Int) Specifies the maximum reference frames.
-When the `codec` is H.264, the vaule rang is 1 to 8.
-When the `codec` is H.265, the value is fixed at 4.
-The default value is 4.
-The unit is frame.

 * `max_iframes_interval` - (Optional, Int) Specifies the mximum I-frame interval.
 The value ranges from 2 to 10.
   The default value is 5.
 The unit is second.